 While the Vegas Strip has plenty to see and do, it would be a shame to spend your entire trip in one place.
 I highly recommend visiting Fremont Street (old Las Vegas) and taking a day trip somewhere.

-9. Not using the GO Las Vegas Explorer Pass
+10. Take advantage of the Las Vegas Explorer Pass

-What’s included in the GO Las Vegas Explorer Pass
+What’s included in the GO City Las Vegas Explorer Pass